A journey of resilience

 But she was determined to overcome the challenges.

-“If I didn’t, I wouldn’t be where I am today,” she explains.
+“If I didn’t, I wouldn’t be where I am today,” the young refugee explains.

 “It’s all about self-motivation.
 You must keep trying, and you must make relationships and friendships.